Meet the local candidates for May elections at upcoming public forums in Fort Worth

 This week, the Fort Worth Report, KERA and nonpartisan civic engagement group Steer FW will hold two nights of candidate forums for Fort Worth City Council, Fort Worth ISD Board of Trustees, Tarrant Regional Water District and Tarrant County College Board of Trustees.

-The forums are open to the public and will be livestreamed on the Fort Worth Report’s Facebook page and KERA’s YouTube channel.
+The forums are open to the public and will be livestreamed on the Fort Worth Report’s Facebook page and the Fort Worth Report’s YouTube channel.

 CEO and publisher Chris Cobler will moderate the first night of forums beginning at 5:30 p.m.
 March 29 at Texas A&M Law School.
 Candidates running for mayor and council districts 4, 7 and 11 will answer questions submitted by the neighborhood associations they would represent.
 Candidates for each race will participate in separate 30-minute forums.

-Note: Editor’s note: This story was updated to correct the Fort Worth ISD Board of Trustees districts that will be participating in the Fort Worth Report’s forum.